Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Limited technological infrastructure and digital inclusion
 - Need for sustainable economic development models

-Our solution implements a community-powered marketplace with integrated physical infrastructure (node operators, distribution hubs, craft documentation centers) and digital components (Arbitrum blockchain, marketplace, metadata systems) that generates real value while preserving cultural integrity.
+Our solution implements a community-powered marketplace with integrated physical infrastructure (node operators, distribution hubs, craft documentation centers) and digital components (Linea, RootStock, and Arbitrum blockchains, marketplace, metadata systems) that generates real value while preserving cultural integrity.
+This multi-network approach ensures we can adapt to various needs while maintaining our core values of reciprocity, community care, and shared prosperity.

 ---